Why should I take one of these courses?

-- At the end of the day we administer the Knowledge Test.
+- At some point during the 2 days administer the Knowledge Test.

-Class starts again on Sunday morning at 8:00 A.M.
+Class starts again on Sunday morning at the designated time

 - Students who arrive early may warm up on one of the exercises from Saturday, and those needing a little more attention can be coached before class starts.

-- On returning from lunch, we finish any of the range exercises that we may not have completed, and take time for a skills practice.
+- We finish the range exercises, and take time for skills practice.

 - We then administer the Skills Evaluation.